The Tannoy Monitor Gold website

 Some remarks to the ongoing obsolecence policy of todays products manufacturers

-telling nonsense and things that are simply not true, and that this is becoming general practise.
+The nonsense they tell you about todays modern audio gear and their use, telling things that are simply not true, and that this has become general practise.

-major problem in this: the notorious surround rot, an issue caused by Tannoy taking wrong decisions
+the notorious surround rot, an issue caused by Tannoy that used to make wrong decisions about parts properties, aging research and pricing policy in the 1980 's.

-about parts properties, aging research and pricing policies.
-A typical design and component choice error made by Tannoy.
+A typical design and component choice error made by Tannoy (HK at the time).

 Tannoy HPD 315 with rotted surround.